Frozen vs Live Rodents: What Should I Feed My Snake?

 Pre-killed prey doesn’t offer the same effect, and some snakes refuse pre-killed food altogether.

-If these methods are unsuccessful, try other feeding approaches, like adjusting the feeding time and the size or appearance of the prey.
+If these are unsuccessful, try other feeding approaches, such as adjusting feeding time, meal size, or the appearance of the prey.

 Conclusion